marigold-dev/batcher/design_document.md

 - The swaps should partially match and the treasury should redeem the amounts correctly
 - Any remaining non matched amount should be redeemed to the correct wallet after swap expiry

+## Next Steps

+If the PoC approach and design are approved, the next steps to move to market will include the following:

+### Matching

+- Matching should support more than one token pair.
+- Matching will need to support tolerance based matching (i.e. +- 2bps from the Oracle price)

+### Treasury

+- Treasury should support more than one token type per address.

+### Pricing

+- Pricing component needs to be enhanced to ensure secure price updates

+### UI

+- A UI will be required for more natural interaction

+## Possible features

+Some features that could be included but would need discussion are:

+- Variable expiry:  currently the swap orders are given a fixed expiry defined in the contract, this could be expanded to support users defining their own expiries for swap orders that they place.
+- Variable tolerance:  a small tolerance will be built in to the matching process to support non-exact matches, this could be expanded to support users defining their own tolerance levels per swap.